Rules and Procedures

 1. January.
 The President appoints the members of the Nominating Committee, after consulting the Executive Committee and on the basis of information supplied by the Executive Vice-President relative to past service.

-Once a committee is appointed, Committee members receive from the Executive Vice-President information on the rules for nomination and election, together with lists of past nominees and successful candidates for all posts, as well as the list of the voting members of the Regional Standing Committees elected by the members of the Society in each region who are not already members of the Council.
+Once a Nominating Committee is appointed, the Nominating Committee receive from the Executive Vice-President information on the rules for nomination and election, together with lists of past nominees and successful candidates for all posts, as well as the list of the members with voting rights of the Regional Standing Committees elected by the Members of the Society in each region who are not already members of the Council.

 4.5.
 Rank-Order Voting